How Does No-Fault Auto Insurance Work?

 No-fault insurance also doesn’t cover damage to another person’s property.
 This is why some states require property damage liability insurance, which helps pay for damages you cause to another person’s vehicle or property.

-Another final thing that isn’t covered by no-fault insurance are medical expenses beyond your coverage limits: no-fault insurance might only provide, say, $10,000 in coverage.
+Another final thing that isn’t covered by no-fault insurance is medical expenses beyond your coverage limits.
+No-fault insurance might only provide, say, $10,000 in coverage.
 If your medical bills exceed that, then they won’t be reimbursed.
 However, some no-fault insurance states have an exception to this rule and allow you to file personal injury lawsuits against other drivers if your medical bills exceed a certain limit.

 Final Thoughts On No-Fault Car Insurance

 No-fault car insurance has plenty of pros and cons.
 No-fault car insurance laws also vary widely across the United States.
-Today, 16 states across America require no-fault insurance.
-Talk to your insurance agent to see if you need this type of coverage and then compare insurance plans in your state to find the right no-fault car insurance policy for your unique needs.
+Today, 12 states across America require no-fault insurance.
+Talk to your insurance agent to see if you need this type of coverage, and then compare insurance plans in your state to find the right no-fault car insurance policy for your unique needs.